View or Print All Sections

 Cirrhosis has many signs and symptoms, such as fatigue and severe itchy skin.
-They may not appear until the liver is badly damaged.
-Causes include alcoholic liver disease, nonalcoholic fatty liver disease, chronic hepatitis C, and chronic hepatitis B.
+Symptoms may not appear until the liver is badly damaged.
+Causes include alcohol-associated liver disease, nonalcoholic fatty liver disease, chronic hepatitis C, and chronic hepatitis B.

 Doctors diagnose cirrhosis based on your medical history, a physical exam, and the results of tests.
-Tests include blood tests such as liver function tests and tests for viral infections, imaging tests, and liver biopsy.
+Tests include blood tests, which can show signs of liver damage or infections; imaging tests; and liver biopsy.

-If you have cirrhosis, you should eat a healthy, well-balanced diet.
-Talk with your doctor, a dietitian, or nutritionist about healthy eating.
-Avoid foods and drinks that can damage your liver, such as shellfish and alcohol.
+If you have cirrhosis, talk with your doctor or a registered dietitian about planning healthy meals.
+Avoid foods and drinks that can damage the liver, such as raw shellfish and alcohol.

 Related Conditions & Diseases